Header Banner

-How To: Customize the Boot Animation on Your HTC One
+How to Customize the Boot Animation on Your HTC One

 As fellow softModders, I'm sure you strive to find any and every way to make your phone unique.
 Wallpapers and icon packs are great to get started, but to really stand out from the rest, try changing your HTC One's boot animation.